-One top criteria each student is going to have for off campus housing is going to be the proximity between where you live and getting to the university campus.
+One top criterion each student is going to have for off-campus NYU housing is going to be the proximity between where you live and getting to the university campus.
 And by proximity, the term is generally around commute times and how quickly you can get from home to campus.
-Generally, everyone can agree that an ideal commute time would be right around the 30 minute, maybe 40 minute mark.
+Generally, everyone can agree that an ideal commute time would be right around the 30 minutes, maybe 40-minute mark.
 No one wants to spend that much time commuting unless they absolutely have to.

 Locating NYU University On The Map

 Before getting into the specific NYC neighborhood areas that will be of interest to live in, let's take a step back and look at where New York University is located in Mid/Lower Manhattan.
 The main area of NYU starts at around Bleeker street through around 12th street with different NYU buildings scattered across the area but all are smack in the middle of Manhattan.

 NYU in many ways is the epitome of NYC.
 It is in the heart and center of Manhattan and is where much of the action takes place.
 Restaurants, nightlife, shopping, tall buildings, corporate, education, anything you can think of, it is close by.